nodesman/essential-education/docs/books/essential/harmful_people/outline.md

 ## Part 2: Defining and Recognizing Harm
 - What Constitutes Harmful Behavior?
 (Intent vs. Impact)
-- Categories of Harm (Emotional, Psychological, Financial, Physical, Relational, Reputational)
+- Categories of Harm (Material, Emotional, **Cognitive**, Temporal, Psychological, Financial, Physical, Relational, Reputational)
 - Common Tactics and Manipulations
     - **The Loop of Tolerated Disrespect:** The core mechanism of psychological harm.
         - External reinforcement: Teaching the target that disrespect is permissible.